LaxarJS/laxar/docs/manuals/adapters.md

 ## Using a Custom Adapter in a Project

-To use any integration technology other than "plain", the corresponding adapter module must be passed to the LaxarJS `bootstrap` method.
+To use any integration technology other than "plain", the corresponding adapter module must be passed to the LaxarJS `create` method.
-This means that when working on a project that was created by the [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs), the `init.js` must load the corresponding module, wrap it in an array and pass that array as the `widgetAdapters` option to `bootstrap`.
+This means that when working on a project that was created by the [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs), the `init.js` must load the corresponding module, wrap it in an array and pass that array as the first parameter (`adapters`) to `create`.
-Finally, the widgets written for this integration technology must state so in their _widget.json_ descriptor.
+Finally, the widgets written for this integration technology must state so in their _widget.json_ descriptor, by specifying the adapter `technology` as their own `integration.technology` string.